anadimpalli-0/HOL-Platform-Budgets-ResourceMonitors/config/README.md

 Remember to edit your contact information in the SQL Statement for the [SE_GREETER.sql](SE_GREETER.sql)

-If all validations return ✅, you have successfully completed the Platform Performance Clustering HOL
+If all validations return ✅, you have successfully completed the HOL

 **Important:** Replace `<YOUR_USERNAME>` in the validation script with your actual Snowflake username before running.